blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

    code.interact(local=locals())

-If you want to access both global and local variables do this...
+If you want to access both global and local variables run this:

 .. code-block:: python